 The instability finally ended in December, when Chinese premier Zhou Enlai expressed his official disapproval of the violence.
 The colonial government understood that, for all its excesses, the riots had been fuelled by legitimate grievances, and the decade following 1967 saw a wave of reforms.
 Chinese was made an official language, along with English, and new social services were introduced, such as free public education and universal healthcare.

 Since the riots, San Po Kong has undergone its own set of changes.
 China’s economic liberalisation in the 1990s saw the neighbourhood’s factories move across the border.
-Many of them have been replaced by hotels to accommodate the surge of tourists visiting from the mainland.
+Many of them have been replaced by hotels to accommodate the surge of tourists visiting from the Chinese mainland.
 Streets that were filled 50 years ago with demonstrators waving the Little Red Book are now home to visitors brandishing something very different: wallets full of cash.